TPP Intellectual Property: Everything You Need to Know

 - Improve the quality of life of people residing in TPP countries

 - Promote transparent governance and improve both environmental and labor protections

 The majority of clauses in the TPP related to intellectual property rights were based on rules that had already been established by TRIPS, PC, or WIPO.
 However, during negotiations, the United States pushed to strengthen the security of copyrights, commerce secrets and techniques, logos, and patents.
 The U.S. also sought to expand intellectual property rights for digital media property and pharmaceutical drugs.
 However, only a few of the protections requested by the United States were adopted in the final version of the TPP.

 The rules that did make it into the TPP were meant to comply with the protections already established by the United States Trade Representative (USPTR).

 The Debate on Test Data Exclusivity

-Alternatively, organizations corresponding to Doctors without Borders (MSF) and Public Citizen have been dissatisfied that exclusivity was set at more than eight years and never clearly restricted to five.
-In keeping with the MSF, “The big losers in the TPP are the patients and treatment providers in developing countries…The TPP will go down in history as the worst trade agreement for access to medicines in developing countries, which will be forced to change their laws to incorporate abusive intellectual property protections for pharmaceutical companies."
+Medical rights activists were unhappy because they believed eight years was still too long, delaying more affordable generic drugs from reaching the market.
+Doctors without Borders, a noted medical rights group, stated that, "The big losers in the TPP are the patients and treatment providers in developing countries…The TPP will go down in history as the worst trade agreement for access to medicines in developing countries, which will be forced to change their laws to incorporate abusive intellectual property protections for pharmaceutical companies."

 If you need help with TPP intellectual property, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.